koss-null/opengl_water/README.md

 - bed could be not flat (breakdowns are well even when the surface angle changing is tremendous)
 - it's provided a couple of strategies to immulate waves (use space to sturt waving)
 - the deeper it is, the less red light reflects
-- there are some good refractions on the moving water \n To run the program it's possible to use just cd src/my_water python3 main.py
+- there are some good refractions on the moving water

+To run the program it's possible to use just cd src/my_water python3 main.py